PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 5. If you forgot to upgrade WhateverGreen, you will be unable to boot OS completely, add `-wegoff` boot flag to temporarily disable WhateverGreen, upgrade, then rebuild kext caches
 6. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements and remapping does not work

+# Upgrading from Clover v2.4k to Clover v2.5k
+**The new UEFI drivers directory is now** `/EFI/CLOVER/drivers/UEFI`, make sure you move every UEFI driver from the old (Clover v2.4k) directory (`/EFI/CLOVER/drivers64UEFI`) to this directory after you upgraded Clover, **except for HFSPlus-64.efi** as there has been a new version of it that works with Clover v2.5k and should come pre-installed by default by the Clover v2.5k installer.

 # Pre-installation
 Get yourself a Mojave/Catalina USB installer with Clover installed.
 Important Clover settings (via Clover Configurator) are:
 1. Acpi SSDT `PluginType` checked